 WRITER & EDITOR

-Now more than 50, but increasingly vague
+Now around 56, but increasingly vague

 Writes threequarters of the total of 20,000 words per issue and edits and proof-reads the rest.
 Responsible for producing all photographs and maps unless otherwise stated, and is one half of the magazine packing and dispatch team.